ZhengLiangliang1996/zhengliangliang1996.github.io/_posts/2023/11/2023-13-11-small-guide-to-supplements-what you need to know.md

 <a id="9">[9]</a> Kędziora-Kornatowska K, Czuczejko J, Motyl J, Szewczyk-Golec K, Kozakiewicz M, Pawluk H, Kędziora J, Błaszczak R, Banach M, Rysz J. Effects of coenzyme Q10 supplementation on activities of selected antioxidative enzymes and lipid peroxidation in hypertensive patients treated with indapamide.
 A pilot study.
 Arch Med Sci.
 2010 Aug 30;6(4):513-8.

 <a id="10">[10]</a> Cordero MD, Cano-García FJ, Alcocer-Gómez E, De Miguel M, Sánchez-Alcázar JA.
 Oxidative stress correlates with headache symptoms in fibromyalgia: coenzyme Q₁₀ effect on clinical improvement.
 PLoS One.
 2012;7(4):e35677.

+<a id="11">[11]</a> Zhou, Xiangyu, Qingming Cao, Caroline Orfila, Jian Zhao, and Lin Zhang.
+‘Systematic Review and Meta-Analysis on the Effects of Astaxanthin on Human Skin Ageing’.
+Nutrients 13, no. 9 (24 August 2021): 2917. https://doi.org/10.3390/nu13092917.

+<a id="12">[12]</a> Higuera-Ciapara, I.; Felix-Valenzuela, L.; Goycoolea, F. Astaxanthin: A review of its chemistry and applications.
+Crit.
+Rev. Food Sci.
+Nutr.
+2006, 46, 185–196.

+<a id="13">[13]</a> Gupta, Madhavi, Sanjay Dey, Daphisha Marbaniang, Paulami Pal, Subhabrata Ray, and Bhaskar Mazumder.
+‘Grape Seed Extract: Having a Potential Health Benefits’.
+Journal of Food Science and Technology 57, no. 4 (April 2020): 1205–15. https://doi.org/10.1007/s13197-019-04113-w.